Gaetano Martino: The "Armoire of Shame"

-In 1956, the newspaper La Repubblica published an article where Martino said that investigations on the German war crimes in Italy during World War II would have a negative impact on the Germany's integration in Europe, like an internal disapprove of the NATO.
-In 1994, with discovery in a military base of an armoire with secret documents on Nazi war crimes in Italy, nickname "Armoire of Shame" ("Armadio della Vergogna"), emerged that Martino blocked the investigations to avoid German isolation during Cold War.
+In 1956, the newspaper la Repubblica published an article in which Martino said that investigations on German war crimes in Italy during World War II would have a negative impact on West Germany's integration into Europe.
+In 1994, with the discovery at a military base of an armoire containing secret documents on Nazi war crimes in Italy, nicknamed the "Armoire of Shame" ("Armadio della Vergogna"), it emerged that Martino had blocked investigations into these crimes to avoid German isolation during the Cold War.

 Later life

-For his role in the European integration, Martino was elected President of the European Parliament in 1962.
+For his role in promoting European integration, Martino was elected President of the European Parliament in 1962.
 He also continued to serve as Deputy in the Italian Chamber until his death in July 1967.